PrincetonUniversity/openpiton/README.md

 The printf output will be directed to `fake_uart.log` in this case (in the build folder).

 > Note: if you see the `Warning: [l15_adapter] return type 004 is not (yet) supported by l15 adapter.` warning in the simulation output, do not worry.
-This is only generated since Ariane does currently not support OpenSPARC interrupt packets arriving over the memory interface.
+This is only generated since Ariane does currently not support OpenPiton's packet-based interrupt packets arriving over the memory interface.